Forren70/students-analysis-pandas/README.md

 ---

 ## 👨‍👩‍👧‍👦 8.
-Comparative Analysis: Average GPA by Parental Education Level
+COMPARATIVE ANALYSIS: AVERAGE GPA BY PARENTAL EDUCATION LEVEL

 This section analyzes the relationship between the level of **Parental Education** (`Education_Decoded`) and the student's **Average GPA**.
 This factor is often considered a strong socioeconomic predictor of academic success.